 The Prophet ﷺ said: "Fasting the Day of Arafah — I hope that Allah will expiate thereby the year before it and the year after it."
 (Muslim 1162)

-This is for those not performing Hajj — a single day of fasting that wipes away two years of minor sins.
+This is for those not performing Hajj.
+One day of fasting wipes away two years of minor sins.
 There is no easier path to forgiveness in the entire year.

 5. The Pillar of Hajj